themostclueless/qeaml.github.io/pages/skol.md

 Another language that ended up playing a big influence on Skol's syntax is a dataset language.

 Two flavors of the language existed.
-One for unkeyed data (array data):
+One for un-keyed data (array data):

 ```
 somebody